 Hundreds of civilians have been massacred following the Myanmar military’s coup in February 2021.
-While citizens risk their lives to protest the seizure of power and appeal for help from abroad, the Japanese government has been slow the act.
+While citizens appeal for help from abroad and risk their lives to protest the seizure of power, the Japanese government has been slow to act.
 After all, Japan’s political and business elite have a vested interest in the country.

 Abandoned at Futaba Hospital

 During the Fukushima nuclear disaster, at least 45 patients at Futaba Hospital and an adjoining retirement home lost their lives after being left behind as the area was evacuated.
 But even 10 years later, no one has been held accountable for the mismanaged evacuation.

 Newspaper solicitors and distributors are using coercive sales tactics to pressure elderly individuals, even those with dementia, to take out subscriptions.
 Are Japan’s newspapers aware of the problem — and do they care?

 Tobacco giant Philip Morris touts its heated tobacco product IQOS as a better option than cigarettes.
 Experts raise concerns about the product’s risk, but nevertheless, IQOS has found a warm welcome in tobacco-friendly Japan.

 A Japanese plutonium specialist went missing in 1972 — and now he’s on the police’s list of potential abductees by North Korea.
 Did Japan do enough to respond to the abduction threat, or to manage its nuclear technologies?

 A clinical trial of Chugai Pharmaceutical’s cancer drug Xeloda had incredible results, but they failed to mention Chugai’s financial support.
 Internal documents obtained by Tansa told a different story.

 The National Police Agency has a DNA database of roughly 1.2 million profiles, about 1% of Japan’s population.
 In theory, it’s meant to fight crime, but the majority of profiles were collected for minor offenses.